 - Cook in the RV: An RV is a home on wheels, which means you can limit the cost associated with restaurants by cooking your own food.
 However, if you do want to eat at a local restaurant, consider eating there for lunch instead of dinner—lunch menus still allow you to experience the cooking, without paying the premium pricing.
 When meal planning, be sure to include some of your favorite road trip snacks and beverages.
 This will prevent you from pulling over to buy higher-priced gas station treats.
 Additionally, food prices will vary by location.
 Produce, meat, and dairy are almost always more expensive in remote areas and can be harder to find, so stock up before you go.
 If you need some recipe inspiration, check out some of our favorite campsite meals.

 - Consider a Membership: There are many different RV clubs and memberships, most of which are geared towards providing discounted services and extended support.
-One of the biggest benefits to joining an RV club is the discounted rates at RV parks and campgrounds.
+One of the biggest benefits of joining an RV club is the discounted rates at RV parks and campgrounds.
 Some other cost-saving perks include promotions at RV retail stores, fuel savings, propane discounts, and free dump station privileges.
-But if you’re looking for a membership that is specific to campgrounds, then Harvest Hosts, Boondockers Welcome, and Kampgrounds of America are all great options—just make sure you regularly use them, as they won’t save you much money if you don’t camp often.
-To learn more about some of the best RV clubs and memberships, check out our article here.
+But if you’re looking for a membership that is specific to campgrounds, then Harvest Hosts, Boondockers Welcome, and Kampgrounds of America are all great options if you use them regularly for travel.